Herpesviruses use sneaky tricks to permanently establish themselves in our cells and to spread efficiently in the population.

 The mode of action is promising: The cystobactamides are so-called gyrase blockers.
 They prevent the bacterium from unwinding the DNA in the way that is required for reproduction.
 “Gyrase blockers already exist and have been successfully used as antibiotics in clinical settings,” says Müller, “but many bacteria have become resistant to them.”
 Cystobactamides, on the other hand, continue to be effective against such germs.
 Together with the teams lead by Mark Brönstrup (HZI), Marc Stadler (HZI), Rolf Hartmann and Anna Hirsch (both from HIPS) and Andreas Kirschning (Leibniz Universität Hannover), Müller and his colleagues further improved the properties of cystobactamides, tested them in mice and developed methods for producing them in larger quantities in the laboratory.

 In order to be able to turn these promising substances into drugs for hospitals, the HZI has secured a high-profile partner for the next stages: the pharmaceutical company Evotec, based in Hamburg.
-“There’s still a lot to be improved in terms of the chemistry, the efficiency of the synthesis must be increased and the pharmaceutical properties need to be optimised,” says Müller.
-“This would take us years on our own.”

 And how quickly will things progress with Evotec as an industry partner, with whom the HZI has concluded a cooperation agreement for an initial period of three years?
 Müller is optimistic: “The risks in drug development are always high.
 But I hope that it’ll be possible to carry out clinical trials in humans within three to four years – and ideally, obtain market approval two to four years after that.”